WaffleCodeApp/waffle-cli/docs/index.md

 ### When not to use Waffle?

 Working with Waffle will require you to work with the AWS console.
 Just instead of figuring it out how it works, things will be set up for you by Waffle.
+If you don't think you'll project will ever require the components, security and scalability provided by AWS, then Waffle might be an overkill for you.